nxrighthere/ValveSockets-CSharp/README.md

 #### Socket callbacks
 Provides per socket events.

 `StatusCallback(StatusInfo info, IntPtr context)` notifies when dispatch mechanism on the listen socket returns a connection state.
+A reference to the delegate should be preserved from being garbage collected.

 #### Library callbacks
 Provides per application events.

 `DebugCallback(DebugType type, string message)` notifies when debug information with the desired verbosity come up.
+A reference to the delegate should be preserved from being garbage collected.

 ### Structures
 #### Address